 Verizon Communications is a diversified communication technology company in the world.
 It provides communications, information and entertainment products and services to consumers, businesses, and government agencies.

-Verizon has a worldwide presence and offers voice, data and video services and solutions.
-Beginning second quarter of 2019, Verizon will have a new reporting structure, Verizon 2.0.
-Under this structure, its two reportable segments are reclassified into Consumer (74% of 2Q19 revenues) and Business (26%).
-Under the old reporting system, Verizon’s business segments were wireless (76% of 2Q19 revenues) and wireline (24%).
-Its wireless is the largest wireless service provider in the U.S. by retail connections and revenue.
+Verizon has a worldwide presence and offers voice, data, and video services and solutions.
+Verizon’s reportable segments are Consumer (~70% of 2019 revenues) and Business (more than 20%).
+It is the largest wireless service provider in the U.S. by retail connections and revenue.
 Verizon’s media group includes popular brands like Yahoo, TechCrunch, and HuffPost.
 The company’s operating structure focuses on three customer-facing areas: consumer, business, and media.

 - Ticker: NYSE:VZ

 Verizon has been transforming over the years through high-performing networks and is focusing on fulfilling the customers’ needs in the new digital world.
 As a global leader delivering innovative communications and technology solutions, Verizon is also developing business models for the emerging IoT market.
 Consumers trust the Verizon network for its fast speed and network coverage.
 Verizon is already an established leader in 4G LTE wireless networks with more than 90 million postpaid connections regularly contributing to monthly revenues.
 The company continues to lead in 4G LTE performance while building momentum for the 5G network.
 Verizon’s infrastructural capabilities like fiber, real estate, millimeter-wave spectrum, small-cell infrastructure are key ingredients for the 5G network.
 Verizon’s 5G is now available across more than 30 U.S. cities.
 The company continues to invest in wireless networks, high-speed fiber, and other advanced technologies to gain an edge over the competition.